TungDinh18/reccomendation/README.md

+!!!!!IMPROTANT!!!!!
-make file called imbd_top_1000.csv and put the stuff from imbd_top_1000.csv in it or it wont work
+Make a file called imbd_top_1000.csv and put the stuff from imbd_top_1000.csv in it or it won't work.